Rich Bickle: NASCAR Craftsman Truck Series

 Bickle began racing in the Craftsman Truck Series in 1996 for Petty Enterprises, winning two poles, having nine top-ten finishes, and wound up a solid eleventh in points.

-For the 1997 season, he switched to the No. 17 DieHard Chevrolet owned by Darrell Waltrip Motorsports, and the combination was an instant success.
-Bickle started four races on the pole position, winning three.
-He nearly won a fourth race at Sonoma until both a chaotic next-to-last restart occurred as well as rookie Boris Said retaliating against Bickle for contact during that restart; foiling the race for Bickle.
+For the 1997 season, Bicklee switched to the No. 17 DieHard Chevrolet owned by Darrell Waltrip Motorsports, and the combination was an instant success.
+He started four races on the pole position, winning three.
+Bickle nearly won a fourth race at Sonoma until both a chaotic next-to-last restart occurred as well as rookie Boris Said retaliating against Bickle for contact during that restart; foiling the race for Bickle.
 When the checkered flag fell on the season, he was second in championship points.
-Since then he has run a limited schedule in the trucks, the most starts he's had in a season since then is twelve in 2003.
+Afterwards, he ran a limited schedule in the trucks, the most starts he had in a season since then was twelve in 2003.